— APPOINTMENTS —

 The initial intake appointment: 90791 typically 60 minutes.

-For treatment sessions: 90834 for 45 minutes, 90837 for 60 minutes, 90846 for school meetings or family therapy without the patient, 90847 for family therapy or home observation including couples therapy where the patient is present.
+For treatment sessions: 90834 for 45 minutes, 90837 for 60 minutes, 90846 for family therapy without the patient, 90847 for family therapy or home observation including couples therapy where the patient is present.

 For social skills group: 90853